Marathon Travel

 ‘The wrong hotel can cost you 30 minutes of walking before you even reach the start line.
 The right one puts you steps from the corrals — fresh and ready.’

-Don’t just book the closest hotel to the finish line.
-Research the start line location and plan accordingly.
+Research the start line location.
 I always look for hotels with early breakfast service, on-site luggage storage, and a bathtub — not just a shower — for recovery.

-Day 1 (Arrival): Easy dinner, short walk, early bedtime.
+Day 1: Easy dinner, short walk, early bedtime.
 No sightseeing.

-Day 2 (Day before race): Morning expo, light pasta lunch, afternoon rest.
+Day 2: Morning expo, light pasta lunch, afternoon rest.

-Race Day: Execute your plan.
-Cross the finish line.
+Race Day: Execute your plan and cross the finish line.

-Day after race: This is your real sightseeing day.
-You’ve earned every meal.
+Day after: This is your real sightseeing day.
+You’ve earned everything.

 Post-Race Recovery Travel Tips

 Flying home within 24 hours of a marathon is brutal.
-I always book at least one recovery day before travel.
-If you’re flying long-haul, book an aisle seat so you can stand and stretch.
+Book at least one recovery day before travel.
+If flying long-haul, book an aisle seat so you can stand and stretch.
 Compression socks are non-negotiable.

 Ready to Plan Your Race-cation?

 I plan race-cation travel like no one else — because I’ve run these races myself.
-Tell me your target race and I’ll handle the rest.
+Tell me your target major and I’ll handle the rest.

 Start Planning →